 Clients can be distracted with internal meetings, external events or holidays and I need to reign in the client to a timeframe; hence the wording.

-Basecamp and Project Management
+Website Project Management

 All design and development work should be communicated through Basecamp (but we’ll still use the telephone too).